Research and innovation grants

 Overview

-The Thought Leadership program, part of the AI in Teaching and Learning at Stanford seed grant program, solicits proposals for the creation of intellectual works that consider the relation between Generative AI and highly regarded human capacities — critical thinking and creativity.
+The Thought Leadership program, part of the AI in Teaching and Learning at Stanford seed grant program, solicits proposals for the creation of intellectual works that consider the relation between generative AI and highly regarded human capacities — critical thinking and creativity.
 There are strong and diverse opinions on the impact of AI on the learning and use of critical thinking and creativity.
 It is valuable to bring different ideas and formats into productive dialog.

 The Thought Leadership competition welcomes proposals for a broad range of intellectual works including thought pieces, policy briefs, art, demonstrations, videos, software, empirical data, and more.